jmcanterafonseca/dataModels/specs/IssueTracking/Open311_ServiceRequest/doc/spec.md

 -   `source` : A sequence of characters giving the source of the entity data.

-    -   Attribute type: Text or URL
+    -   Attribute type: Property.
+Text or URL
     -   Optional

 -   `dataProvider` : Specifies the URL to information about the provider of this information
-    -   Attribute type: URL
+    -   Attribute type: Property.
+URL
     -   Optional

 The following fields defined by Open 311 are allowed to be attributes of this